tr3ck3r/linklight/exercises/ansible_engine/8-molecule/README.md

 molecule, version 2.19.0
 ```

-## Section 2: Creating a New Role
+## Section 2: Creating a New Role Framework

-Let's use the simple Apache playbook we created earlier and extend it into a molecule based role.
+Let's use the simple Apache playbook we created earlier as a basis, and extend it into a molecule based role.

 ### Step 1 - Prep